 While we want to encourage such behaviour it is a good idea to provide ways that they can be independent and organized away from home.

 One hack that I use for my kids is to organize their clothes and necessary items in small packing cubes for every day.
 This help them to stay on track with the amount of clothes packet and keeping minimum washing.
+This informative post with a video has more information on hot to use packing cubes.

 I also add the bedding in another larger packing cube.
 When all is together, inside its own packing cube, it is a lot easier for the kids to manage supply and stay organized.
 This is very effective if you have younger kids but also if you are searching for packing tips for the summer camps for teens.